The offence of common assault falls under section 61 of the Crimes Act.

 Some of the defences to a common assault charge include self-defence, duress and necessity.

-For you to successfully plead self-defence, you must be able to demonstrate that you acted in a reasonable manner according to the circumstance, and that you had a genuine reason to believe that your conduct was necessary to defend yourself at the time.
+For you to successfully raise self-defence, you must be able to demonstrate that you acted in a reasonable manner according to the circumstances, and that you had a genuine reason to believe that your conduct was necessary to defend yourself at the time.
+If self-defence is raised, the prosecution will need to ‘negative’ that possibility beyond a reasonable doubt – in other words, prove you were not acting in self-defence.

-If you decide to plead guilty, you may be able to avoid penalties and a criminal conviction by asking the magistrate to deal with the matter under a section 10.
+If you decide to plead guilty, you may be able to present factors which persuade the court to deal with you without imposing a criminal conviction.